 Nigella is easiest to grow by seeding directly into the garden.
 Choose a full sun location with well-drained soil.
 Sow seeds into finely textured soil in early spring as soon as the ground can be worked.
-In mild climates, sow nigella in cool fall weather for spring bloom.
-Sow seeds 2 to 3 inches apart and cover with 1/4 inch of soil.
+In mild climates, sow in cool fall weather for spring bloom.
+Sow seeds 2-3 inches apart and cover with 1/4 inch of soil.
 For an informal, cottage garden planting, broadcast seeds thinly in a garden bed and cover with ¼ inch of fine soil.
 Thin young seedlings before they get too crowded.
-Thin or transplant seedlings to 4 to 5 inches apart.
+Thin or transplant seedlings to 4-5 inches apart.

 Nigella seed pods can be dried for use in arrangements.
 Cut the seed pods shortly after the petals drop and before the pods mature and split.
 Gather stems into loose bundles and hang them upside down out of direct sun to dry.